experimentzone-team/ExperimentZoneSite/collections/_posts/2021-09-27-ecommerce-holiday-fixes.md

 heroHeight: 450
 heroDiagonal: true
 heroDiagonalFill: false
-meta_title: "11 Fixes to Make to Your E-Commerce Store before the Holidays"
+meta_title: "11 Fixes to Make to Your Ecommerce Store before the Holidays"
 meta_description: "Are you prepared for the holidays?
 11 tips to boost your sales for the 2021 season.
-Marketing strategies for your eCommerce during Black Friday, Cyber Monday, and Christmas."
+Marketing strategies for your ecommerce during Black Friday, Cyber Monday, and Christmas."
 meta_author: "AJ Davis"
 meta_og_title: "Experiment Zone"
 meta_og_type: website